rvaccarim/chatgptexperiments/README.md

-# Chat-GPT experiments
+# ChatGPT experiments

-This repository contains some small utilities that were generated using Chat-GPT.
+This repository contains some small utilities that were generated using ChatGPT.

 Basically, I wanted to test scenarios that are fairly common, for instance:
 - Dealing with logs, files and directories.